samuelmasuy/teslaprep/model_3_checklist.md

 - [ ] 8.
 Inspect all edges of the roof glass panel and rear window.
 - [ ] 9.
 Test all doors to ensure they open and close without unreasonable effort or sound.
 Check paint in areas such as door hinges, that are not visible when doors are closed. *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 10.
 Test opening and closing of trunk and frunk.
 Check paint in areas that are not visible when frunk and trunk are closed.  *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 11.
-Check for the towing eye under the frunk mat.
+Check for the towing eye (ask for demonstration, don't break it)
 - [ ] 12.
 Ensure door windows auto-close completely when doors are closed.
-- [ ] 13.
-Check for front license plate bracket (if applicable in your state).
 - [ ] 14.
 Check all front and rear exterior lights for signs of internal condensation.
 - [ ] 15.
 With all doors open, inspect the weather seals around door gaps and windows. *NOTE: Some deliveries have reported seals being "overlapped" incorrectly.
 This is easily fixed by hand in a few seconds, but worth noting.*